googleglass/gdk-apidemo-sample/README.md

 To start the sample, say "ok glass, show me a demo" from the Glass clock screen or use the touch menu.

+## Notices for Linux users

+The Android SDK build tools ship outdated 32bit binaries in version 20.0.0.
+Users of modern Linux kernels in 64bit mode might need to install additional libraries to run the build tools.
+In particular, this is:

+- `util-linux` (32bit)
+- `clang` (32bit)
+- `zstd` (32bit)
+- `zlib` (32bit)